 Time Out says

-Amy Berg’s deeply sympathetic documentary on Janis Joplin—a singer whose shredded wail tapped reservoirs of pain—gets so much right, it feels like a major act of cultural excavation.
-We get a glimpse of the high-school-aged subject’s report card (mostly Cs and Ds) and a thorough sense of the tomboyish rebel who found her way to San Francisco’s burgeoning Haight-Ashbury scene.
-Joplin’s flower-girl mystique is punctured by frustrated bandmates, lovers of both sexes and a charmed Dick Cavett (who was likely more than a confidante).
-Best are the letters to home, given voice by Cat Power’s Chan Marshall, supplying an earthy Sissy Spacek–like narration that pushes us further inside a troubled head than most rock profiles dare.
+Filmmaker Amy Berg’s deeply sympathetic documentary about Janis Joplin – a singer whose shredded wail tapped reservoirs of pain – gets so much right, it feels like a major act of cultural excavation.
+We get a glimpse of the high-school-aged Janis’s report card (mostly Cs and Ds) and a thorough sense of the tomboy rebel who found her way to San Francisco’s hippie scene.
+Joplin’s flower-girl mystique is punctured by frustrated bandmates and lovers of both sexes.
+Best are her letters to home, voiced by Cat Power’s Chan Marshall, pushing us further inside a troubled head than most rock docs dare.